0xRoqeeb/writeups/sau/sau.md

 after that click apply to save changes

-now we access our bask
-et url again and this time we're seeing something different we come across a CSS starved website ,looking at the bottom left i found out this website was *Powered by Maltrail (v0.53)*
+now we access our basket through the url again and this time we're seeing something different we come across a CSS starved website ,looking at the bottom left i found out this website was *Powered by Maltrail (v0.53)*
 ![2023-07-25_13-03_1](https://github.com/0xRoqeeb/writeups/assets/49154037/81dda296-d4cb-4674-8582-11e69860ef24)
-A bit of google and i found out this version was vulnerable to Unauthenticated OS Command Injection the username parameter in the */login* page
+A bit of googling and i found out this version was vulnerable to Unauthenticated OS Command Injection, the username parameter in the */login* page caontained the command injection vulnerability
 POC
 ```console
 curl 'http://hostname:8338/login' --data 'username=;`id > /tmp/bbq`'